 In recent years, a national movement has sought to reduce the use of unnecessary medications for individuals with dementia, instead using non-drug strategies and approaches to improve behavioral symptoms.
 Human interaction, including skilled touch, has become more widely used as an effective intervention.

-Skilled human touch, often in the form of massage, combines medical technology with the personal interaction so important for improving outcomes among people with dementia.
+Skilled human touch, often in the form of massage, combines medical technology with personal interaction so important for improving outcomes among people with dementia.

 Physical Effects of Human Touch